dylan-chong/ex-composer-bot/notes.md

 ## TODOs ##

-- Generate a randomly moving baseline that starts and ends on the tonic
+- Get the generate_chord function working
 - Finished implementing the rule of the octave
 - Output the list of chords as a multiple pitch note